Best Sherwin Williams white trim paints

 Sherwin William White Paints to Avoid for Trim

-When selecting the perfect white paint color for interior trim, it’s crucial to avoid certain shades from Sherwin Williams that may not yield the desired outcome.
+When selecting the perfect white paint color for interior trim, remember that not all whites are created equal.

-Here are five Sherwin Williams white paints that are not ideal for trim, along with an explanation and their Light Reflective Value (LRV) numbers.
+Here are five Sherwin Williams white paints I’ve noticed are not ideal for trim.

 1. Aesthetic White (SW 7035, LRV 73) Aesthetic White leans more towards beige.
-This off-white tends to make trim appear dated due to its warm undertones, which may not blend well with other colors and accentuate the contrast poorly.
+This off-white tends to make trim appear dated due to its warm undertones.
+It may not blend well with other colors and accentuate the contrast poorly.

 2. Dover White (SW 6385, LRV 83) Dover White is more of a cream color, with warm tones of yellow.
-For this reason, it can appear dingy or yellowed when used for trim, especially when compared with cooler shades used in interior spaces.
+It can appear dingy or yellowed when used for trim, especially when compared with cooler shades used in interior spaces.

 3. Natural Choice (SW 7011, LRV 75) Natural Choice leans heavily towards a grayish tone, which can make trim seem dull and muted.
-This paint color works better for walls but does not provide the brightness and freshness typically desired for trim.
+This paint color works better for walls but does not provide the brightness you’d typically desire for trim.

-4. Nuance (SW 7049, LRV 59) Nuance is an interesting shade that leans more towards taupe and has a significantly lower LRV than the recommended white paint colors for trim.
-It lacks the crispness necessary to make trim stand out and can appear murky beside other colors used in a space.
+4. Nuance (SW 7049, LRV 59) Nuance is an interesting shade because it leans more towards taupe.
+It has a significantly lower LRV than the recommended white paint colors for trim.
+It lacks the crispness necessary to make trim stand out.
+I’ve seen it makes it appear murky beside other colors.

 5. White Flour (SW 7102, LRV 82) White Flour has a subtle pink undertone that can create an unwanted, mismatched look when used for trim.
-This shade may clash with other colors in a room and does not provide the clean, neutral appearance that is usually preferred for trim work.
+I’ve seen this shade clash with other colors in a room.
+It doesn’t always provide the clean, neutral appearance that you want for trim work.

 Carefully consider the undertones and LRV values of white paint colors when selecting the best shade for interior trim.

-By avoiding these five Sherwin Williams white paints, homeowners and decorators can achieve the desired brightness, contrast, and complementing effect.
+Beware of these five Sherwin Williams white paint colors to achieve the desired brightness, contrast, and complementing effect in your home.

 Where to Get Peel & Stick Samples?